US-Bangla Airlines Flight 211: Aftermath

 Shortly after the accident, a local news agency published a video taken by Kathmandu residents showing the plane flying very low in the vicinity of the airport.
 In early 2019, a second video surfaced on social media sites that showed CCTV footage from the airport.
 The second video showed the aircraft narrowly missing buildings and parked airplanes at the airport, and the last moments of the flight.

+In 2025, the Kathmandu District Court, ordered US-Bangla Airlines to pay $2.74 million each to families of 17 crash victims, in what was described as the first ruling of its kind in Nepali aviation.

 Investigation

 After the crash, the government of Nepal formed an Aircraft Accident Investigation Commission to determine the cause and the circumstances of the accident.
 The six-member commission was also assisted by Captain Salahuddin Rahmatullah, the head of the Aircraft Accident Investigation Group of the Civil Aviation Authority of Bangladesh, and Nora Vallée, senior investigator for the Transportation Safety Board of Canada, where the aircraft was manufactured.

 The commission released a preliminary report on 9 April 2018.
 The report was a brief synopsis of the accident and stated that the aircraft had touched down 1,700 m down runway 20 heading southwest before going off the runway.
 It said the cockpit voice and flight data recorders had been recovered and had been sent to the Transportation Safety Board of Canada for analysis along with other aircraft components.

 On 27 August 2018, Nepal's Kathmandu Post newspaper reported that a source had leaked details from the still-ongoing official investigation.
 The source said that the commission was planning to assign blame for the crash on Captain Abid Sultan, and said that he was smoking continuously in the cockpit, lied to the control tower during the landing, and engaged in erratic behavior.
 The airline and the Bangladeshi representative to the commission dismissed the newspaper report as "baseless", stating that the story was filled with false information, designed to make the airline and its employees look bad.

 The final investigation report released on 27 January 2019 concluded that pilot disorientation and a lack of situation awareness led to the crash.